Mrljane

-The family Jureško, owners of the world famous natural heart shaped island Galešnjak - Love Island, coming from Mrljane village.

 Prof. Ivo Livljanić, the first Croatian Ambassadors of the Republic of Croatia to the Holy See, was born in Mrljane.

 The oldest church on the island, the church of saint Michael, is located on the northwest side of the village.

-The old village lodge consists of various old stone houses with some dating back to the 1600s and nowadays provides quality tourist accommodation by the seaside.
+The old village lodge consists of various old stone houses with some dating back to the 1600s, and nowadays provides tourist accommodation by the seaside.